Laborers’-AGC Training Center

 The Construction Craft Laborers’ Apprentice Program has been working with the officials from several junior colleges on the details of a unique program.
 In this new innovative program, Construction Craft Laborers can now apply their apprenticeship training hours, completed at the Laborers’-AGC Training Center, toward a two-year Associates Degree in Applied Sciences.

 An Associates in Applied Science (AAS) degree requires students to earn 64 college credit hours.
-This new two-year degree program recognizes the skills and abilities Construction Craft Laborers acquire during their period of apprenticeship by counting it as 40 college credit hours, leaving the student to earn only 24 additional credit hours at the community college.
+This new two-year degree program recognizes the skills and abilities Construction Craft Laborers acquire during their period of apprenticeship by counting it as 49 college credit hours, leaving the student to earn only 15 additional credit hours at St. Louis Community College.

 This specific curriculum is designed for students to enhance their employment, career and advancement opportunities with today’s construction contractors.